Yes, Lego Crocs are real – and they’ll cost $300 in Singapore

 , with revenue surging 54 per cent in 2022.

-Collaborations with celebrities such as Post Malone and fashion brands including Balenciaga sparked viral interest while Jibbitz – charms that users affix to the footwear – made Crocs customisable, further boosting their appeal.
+Collaborations with celebrities such as American singer-rapper Post Malone and fashion brands including Balenciaga sparked viral interest, while Jibbitz – charms that users affix to the footwear – made Crocs customisable, further boosting their appeal.

 PHOTO: LEGO WEBSITE

-“Lego’s loyal fan base could be what Crocs needs to reengage with younger shoppers,” she said.
+“Lego’s loyal fan base could be what Crocs needs to re-engage with younger shoppers,” she added.

 Lego, which will sell the footwear at some of its retail locations, offers a strong partner for Crocs.

-The closely held toymaker reported record revenue while gaining market share in 2024, according to the most recent data that’s publicly available.
+The closely held toymaker reported record revenue while gaining market share in 2024, according to the most recent data that is publicly available.

-It’s building new factories, including one in Virginia, and pushing into gaming and digital toys.
-It’s not the first time Lego has collaborated with a footwear brand, last year partnering with Nike.
+It is building new factories, including one in Virginia, and pushing into gaming and digital toys.
+It is not the first time Lego has collaborated with a footwear brand – it partnered Nike in 2025.

 PHOTO: LEGO WEBSITE

-Crocs and Lego share a common goal “to enable self-expression” and the clog “marks the beginning of a journey,” according to an emailed statement from Satwik Saraswati, Lego’s head of licensing, extended line design and partnerships.
+Crocs and Lego share a common goal “to enable self-expression”, and the clog “marks the beginning of a journey”, according to an e-mailed statement from Mr Satwik Saraswati, Lego’s head of licensing, extended line design and partnerships.

-The companies didn’t disclose financial terms of the partnership.
+The companies did not disclose financial terms of the partnership.

-The clog debuted with rapper Tommy Cash at Paris Fashion Week on Jan 21.
-The collection will be available on both companies’ websites and will incorporate Lego’s brick plastic into the accompanying Jibbitz charms, which haven’t been unveiled.
+The clogs debuted with Estonian rapper Tommy Cash at Paris Fashion Week on Jan 21.
+The collection will be available on both companies’ websites and will incorporate Lego’s brick plastic into the accompanying Jibbitz charms, which have not been unveiled.

 Crocs is looking to reinvigorate its collaborations while boosting its presence in games and films.
-It’s also hosting livestreams on TikTok shop and in-person events, such as an upcoming pop-up experience in Shanghai to market the Lego collection.
+It is also hosting live streams on TikTok Shop and in-person events, such as an upcoming pop-up experience in Shanghai to market the Lego collection.
 Additionally, Crocs is branching out beyond footwear with products including bags and phone cases.
 BLOOMBERG

 See more on